TheRestartProject/RepairDirectory/DEPLOY.md

 * `node_modules`

-Once you've done this, zip it up and ftp it onto the server and give it the name of `repairmap.zip`.
+Once you've done this, zip it up and ftp it onto the server and give it the name of `repairdir.zip`.

 e.g.

-    zip -r ../repairmap.zip .
+    zip -r ../repairdir.zip .

 ## Deployment

-With a built version of the site in a zip file called `repairmap.zip`, you can now run the second part of the deployment
+With a built version of the site in a zip file called `repairdir.zip`, you can now run the second part of the deployment (assuming the root of the application is public_html, and you are in the folder above this):

     ./deploy.sh

-This will unzip the build artifact from `repairmap.zip` and zip it into place, and then copy the public part of the application to the appropriate folderin the public directory of the fixometer application.
+This will unzip the build artifact from `repairdir.zip` and zip it into place, and then copy the public part of the application to the appropriate folderin the public directory of the fixometer application.